mmkal/plv8-git/readme.md

 ]
 ```

-In this example, `delete_history` is generic enough that it could be the "history" table for several other relations, since it uses columns `schemaname` and `tablename`, and `identifier` as the flexible `JSONB` data type to allow for different types of primary key.
+In this example, `deleted_history` is generic enough that it could be the "history" table for several other relations, since it uses columns `schemaname` and `tablename`, and `identifier` as the flexible `JSONB` data type to allow for different types of primary key.
 This avoids the overhead of needing a new `_history` table for every relation created - all the data, including history, is captured in the `git` column.
 The `identifier` column is only used for lookups.

 ### Configuraton